Embezzlement

 Oklahoma City Embezzlement Defense Attorney

-If you have been accused of a crime it is critical that you take swift action to defend yourself against the charges.
+If you have been accused of a embezzling, it is critical that you take swift action to defend yourself against the charges.
 Your first step is securing legal counsel and defense representation.
 The criminal defense law group of Phillips & Associates has established a reputation as one of the leading law firms in Oklahoma, representing defendants in criminal cases in Oklahoma City and across the state, in state and federal courts.
 We continually demonstrate successful white collar crimes defense, obtaining dismissals and acquittals for many of our clients.

 When you are charged with embezzling, your personal and professional reputation is at stake.
 A criminal conviction can cost you your career, your financial stability, and your freedom.
 Call today to speak with a lawyer who can help you resolve your situation quickly and effectively.